Here are some best practices to set up your network for Google Voice calls.

 Finally, perform a post-deployment wireless survey to confirm wireless coverage throughout the spaces where Voice is typically used.

-Voice traffic is secured and encrypted, so there’s no need to restrict traffic to the G Suite IPs.
+Voice traffic is secured and encrypted, so there’s no need to restrict traffic to the Google IPs.

-If, however, you have network constraints that require you to restrict traffic, use the following set of IP ranges to whitelist Voice media servers.
-The IPs are used exclusively for Google Voice for G Suite, which allows you to identify voice traffic used in G Suite and deprioritize Voice traffic from consumer accounts.
+If, however, you have network constraints that require you to restrict traffic, put the following set of IP ranges on an allowlist to allow Voice media servers.
+The IPs are used exclusively for Voice for Google Workspace so you can identify voice traffic used in Google Workspace and deprioritize Voice traffic from consumer accounts.
 This can help you better set up and optimize network and firewall access.

 - IPv6: 2001:4860:4864:2::0/64